Academic-Labbook/alp/README.md

  - Disable trackbacks, which are usually only useful for commercial sites
  - Modifies pages to work more like a wiki:
    - Removes authors and dates
-   - Displays a table of contents based on page headers (when used with Alpine theme)
+   - Displays a table of contents based on page headers (when used with Labbook theme)
-   - Shows breadcrumb trail back to home page (when used with Alpine theme)
+   - Shows breadcrumb trail back to home page (when used with Labbook theme)
  - Supports custom media (MIME) upload types (when used on a network)
  - Optionally changes user roles:
    - *Administrator* is unchanged